skyflowapi/skyflow-node/README.md

     }]
 };

-// Insert data.
-The insert function returns a Promise. const response = client.insert(data, {
+// The insert function inserts data into the vault and returns a promise. const response = client.insert(data, {
-    tokens: true  // Indicates whether or not tokens should be returned for the inserted data.
-Defaults to "true".
+    tokens: true  // A boolean that indicates if tokens should be returned for the inserted data.
+The default value is true. upsert:[ // An array that defines support for upsert operations in the vault.
+        {
+            table: "<TABLE_NAME>", // A table name.
+            column: "value", // A unique column in the table.
+        }
+    ]
 });
 ```